 Pipelined operator ordering has been examined for both centralized and distributed environments.
 In a centralized single-node environment, the problem of minimizing the response time can be optimally solved in polynomial time only if the selectivities are independent [15, 11]; note that if the independence assumption does not hold the problem becomes intractable.
 In a wide-area environment, the response time optimization problem is transformed to bottleneck cost minimization.
 In this setting, Srivastava et al [24] proposed an algorithm for optimizing select-project-join queries over WSs.
 However, they assume that the query execution process is simplified through a WSMS which orchestrates data exchange among the services, so that joins can be computed and the heterogeneity of communication costs does not impact on the bottleneck cost metric.
 As such, our algorithm can be deemed as an extension to [24] for the case when decentralized sequential plans are examined; note that [24] support parallel plans as well, which outperform sequential ones when service selectivities are higher than 1.
 Braga et al [4] deal with a slightly different problem, where IR-style tasks are combined with accurate search tasks in the same query; the goal is to produce a WS invocation plan (either sequential or parallel) in order to obtain the best k answers of a query in the presence of access limitations but the algorithm they employ involves exhaustive search of the candidate plans.
 Deshpande et al [6] consider correlated selective attributes but they aim at minimizing the total cost for acquiring the values of the attributes, since they assume that each attribute is assigned an acquisition cost.
 The plan constructed is a conditional one in the form of a binary decision tree.
 All these proposals are static.
 In [3], the goal is to develop solutions for the ordering of selective operators that are tailored to online, dynamic scenarios.
 However, the approximate algorithm in [3] applies only to the problem of minimizing the total work and assumes selectivities not higher than 1.
-Complementarily to the above, [23] explore adaptive approaches to parallelizing calls to WSs.
+Complementarily to the above, the algorithm in [23] tackles the problem of allocating services on host machines with respect to a fixed plan.
+The algorithm can determine the number of hosts that may execute a WS with a view to minimizing the response time of the submitted query.

 None of these works consider the communication costs.
-Existing solutions for multiquery optimization neglect the communication costs, as well.
+Existing solutions for multi-query optimization neglect the communication costs, as well.
 E.g., [20, 18] assume a single-node execution environment, where all operators are selective, potentially correlated and unconstrained.
 The optimization metric is the minimization of the sum of the operator costs, as in a distributed version of the same problem discussed in [17].